josnethmoreno/singleton-portfolio/README.md

 # Singleton
-Singleton is a Minimal Portfolio Template built with ReactJS, easy to use
+Singleton is a Minimal Portfolio Template built with React and Vite, easy to use

 <img src="src/images/home.png" alt="Home UI">